Care Tips for Hardy Mums – From Container to Garden

 Hardy mums can be planted in your landscape, putting on a show for you now, and returning to do the same in the fall for several years.

 Grown primarily for their showy fall flowerheads, mums should be planted in a location where other plants can offset their plain green foliage in the spring and summer months.
-Flowering mums provide the most impact when planted in masses, so consider a monochromatic bed, or perhaps a rainbow of colors.
+Flowering mums provide the most impact when planted in masses, so consider a monochromatic bed, or perhaps a rainbow of colours.

 - Select an area of your garden that receives at least 6 hours of full sun, and has well-drained soil.
 If your soil is heavy with clay, it should be amended with organic material.
 Dig a hole wide enough to accommodate the existing roots, and maintain the depth that the mum was grown in the nursery container.
 Thoroughly water-in the plant, and check it daily, watering freely in dry weather.

 - After the first hard frost, pinch or snip off dead flowers, but leave the foliage.
 Mulch generously, and remove the mulch as soon as warmer spring weather arrives.
 In the spring, trim off the previous year's foliage when you see new green growth emerging.